-Historic Sites of Manitoba: Halbstadt School No. 886 (RM of Rhineland)
+Historic Sites of Manitoba: Halbstadt School No. 886 (Municipality of Rhineland)

 In 1960, efforts to consolidate the district with Houston School District and Strassberg School District failed to receive local support, but consolidation with Houston took place on 2 July 1964 under the name Halbstadt Consolidated School Disrtrict No. 214, thus preserving the Halbstadt name and the Houston district number.
 The school building was moved to the site of the Houston School.
 The yard with teacherage was sold and, as of 2014, the teacherage was occupied as a private residence.
 The district merged with Altona Consolidated School No. 333 in 1967.
 Halbstadt’s former school building was sold to a local farmer for use as a workshop at E8-1-1E.